datadruidi/sotilasvenajan-villapaitapeli/README.md

 Military Russian 101 is a learning game.
 It teaches Russian military words and topics.
 The app is available in Finnish and English.

 Play in a browser at [villapaitapeli.fi](https://villapaitapeli.fi).
-You can also get it from [Google Play](https://play.google.com/store/apps/details?id=com.sotilasvenajan.villapaitapeli).

 ## Main screen